Mohamed Rachid El Meslouhi

 File(s) for Parts 2 - 4

 The Souss Basin has an area of approximately 20,000 sq.
 Kilometers and is located at the Southern end of the Atlas Mountains.
 It was selected for this study because it contains a central valley having a large shallow groundwater basin fed by drainage from the overlying Souss River and from the Atlas Mountains.
 This valley is pumped heavily to support irrigated agriculture, especially citrus fruit production, and water levels are declining in the aquifer.
-Several plans have been put forward to replenish the groundwater by artificial recharge using small spreading berms on the Souss river, by providing additional surface water supplies by building more reservoirs in the mountains, or by building a canal to divert part of the Souss river flow to an area of the valley floor in which it can be used for groundwater replenishment.
+Several plans have been put forward to replenish the groundwater by artificial recharge.
+Some of these plans include providing using small spreading berms on the Souss river and building a canal to divert part of the Souss river flow to an area of the valley floor in which it can be used for groundwater replenishment.
+Another plan calls for reduced reliance on ground water.
+This could be done by building more reservoirs in the mountains to create additional surface water supplies.
 All these alternatives involve interactions between groundwater and surface water.
-It is intended that GIS-based models could serve as a basis for study and selection of a feasible approach to alleviating water shortages in the region.
+It is intended that GIS-based models should provide a basis for studying project alternatives in the effort to define a feasible approach to alleviating water shortages in the basin.